Baqend/Orestes-Bloomfilter/README.md

 <a name="a6"/>
 ## Hash Functions
-There is a detailed description of the available hash functions in the <a href="">Javadocs of the HashMethod enum</a>.
+There is a detailed description of the available hash functions in the <a href="https://rawgit.com/Baqend/Orestes-Bloomfilter/1.0.3/doc/orestes/bloomfilter/HashProvider.HashMethod.html">Javadocs of the HashMethod enum</a>.
 Hash uniformity (i.e. all bits of the Bloom filter being equally likely) is of great importance for the false positive rate.
 But there is also an inherent trade-off between hash uniformity and speed of computation.
 For instance cryptographic hash functions have very good distribution properties but are very CPU intensive.
 Pseudorandom number generators like the [linear congruential generator](http://en.wikipedia.org/wiki/Linear_congruential_generator) are easy to compute but do not have perfectly random outputs but rather certain distribution patterns which for some inputs are notable and for others are negligible.
 The implementations of all hash functions are part of the BloomFilter class and use tricks like [rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling) to get the best possible distribution for the respective hash function type.

 Here is a Box plot overview of how good the different hash functions perform (Intel i7 with 4 cores, 16 GB RAM).
 The configuration is 100000 hashes using k = 10, m = 1000 averaged over 20 runs.